Lorgnette: History

 From its invention to around the 17th century, corrective eyeglasses were mainly for the use of men.
 It was not common practice for women to use optical aids unless they were to partake in specific activities or tasks in which they were required to use them such as sewing or reading.
 Women wearing spectacles in public was also not considered attractive.

-Following the introduction and popularisation of the lorgnette, women became more involved with the use optical aids.
+Following the introduction and popularisation of the lorgnette, women became more involved with the use of optical aids.
 The lorgnette enabled women to view their surroundings clearly, but it was also used for social and decorative purposes.
 A large portion of the social life of European ladies involved the observation of the people around them, especially the attendance of others at events such as opera or theatre.
 The lorgnette was part of the elegant games of high society.
 The use of lorgnettes allowed women of high society to easily scrutinise objects of interest without directly facing their subject.

 The exact specificities of the time, people involved and nature of the invention of the lorgnette is debatable.
 Some sources credit English scientist George Adams the elder with their invention around 1770.
 Others cite his son George Adams the younger as their inventor around 1780, although he himself credits his father with their invention in his 1789 book An Essay on Vision.
 In this work, the lorgnette was described as "a kind of substitute for spectacles.
 Both eyes are used at once, without any effort", and was accompanied with an illustration.
 It is also mentioned that the lorgnette was contrived to allow for more convenience and ease in looking at any occasional object.

 Early versions of the lorgnette were focused on the practicality and functionality of the spectacles to the user due to their round rims and heavier, undecorated designs.
 However, over time, the lorgnette began to serve as more of a decorative accessory, especially for women attending opera or theatre.